- Solar advice hub

 If your panels haven't seen a significant drop in efficiency within this time, there's no need to replace them.
 A maintenance company can track their performance and make recommendations.

-However, make sure you factor in replacing the inverter and battery every 10-12 years, which can add thousands of pounds to the overall cost â particularly if your panels last the full 40 years.
+However, make sure you factor in replacing the inverter and battery every 12 years or so, which can add thousands of pounds to the overall cost â particularly if your panels last the full 40 years.

 When youâre investing in your homeâs future by getting solar panels, it makes sense to take proper care of them.